You Can Ground Earlier than See: An Effective and Efficient Pipeline for Temporal Sentence Grounding in Compressed Videos: Proposed Method

 where $\hat{\gamma}^t=1$ if the $t$-th segment is located within the ground-truth boundary and $\hat{\gamma}^t=0$ otherwise.
 By Eq. \eqref{eq:guide_loss}, we can obtain higher attention weights for the segments semantically relevant to the text query.

 Therefore, the final loss function is formulated as:

 where $\alpha$ is a hyper-parameter.

-\textbf{Inference.} Given a video bit-stream and a language query, we first feed them into our TCSF to obtain the fused cross-modal feature $o$ in Eq. \eqref{eq:o_feature}.
-Then, we predict the start and end boundary scores ($p_s^t$, $p_e^t$) by $o$ in Eq. \eqref{eq:regression} and the confidence score in Eq. \eqref{eq:guide_loss}.
-Based on the predicted scores of the start/end timestamps and confidence scores, we generate several candidate moments, ``Top-n (R@n)'' candidates will be selected with non-maximum suppression.
+\textbf{Inference.} (i) Given a video bit-stream and a language query, we feed them into our TCSF to obtain the fused cross-modal feature $o$ in Eq.
+(9). (ii) We predict the moment boundary ($\tau_s$, $\tau_e$) by $o$ in Eq.
+(10) and the confidence score in Eq.
+(11). (iii) Based on predicted the coarse moment boundary and confidence scores, we generate several candidate moments, ``Top-n (R@n)'' candidates will be selected with non-maximum suppression.